matrix-org/matrix-spec/content/client-server-api/_index.md

 | `code_challenge`        | Computed from the `code_verifier` value generated previously using the SHA-256 algorithm, as described in [RFC 7636](https://datatracker.ietf.org/doc/html/rfc7636). |
 | `code_challenge_method` | `S256`                                             |

-This authorization request URL must be opened in the user's browser:
+This authorisation request URL must be opened in the user's browser:

 - For web-based clients, this can be done through a redirection or by opening the URL in a new tab.